Vietnam Travel Tips – A comprehensive guide to planning your dream trip!

 Mui Ne

 Mui Ne is a small fishing town about 5 hours north of Ho Chi Minh.
-A noted stop on the main tourist trail its beach is lined with resorts and guesthouses furthermore, spectacular red and white sand dunes surround the town.
+A noted stop on the main tourist trail its beach is lined with resorts and guesthouses.
+Spectacular red and white sand dunes surround the town.
 If you’re a seafood fan Mui Ne’s seafood is impressive.
 Being on the coast and quite exposed it’s the perfect place to engage in water activities such as sailing and kite surfing.

 Things to do in Mui Ne